hablapps/pairstrading/PostPairsTrading.md

 superTab: `sym xgroup raze read_stock each syms
 ```

-We then proceed to **create our custom cointegration function** called `fCoint`, which utilizes the previously imported coint function to obtain the P-values.
+We then proceed to create a function called **fCoint** to call our imported function from Pykx, handle any null values by filling them with 0, using `0f^` , and finally return the second value, which in this case is the p-value

 ```q
 fCoint: {@[;1]0f^coint[0f^x;0f^y]`}